mitsukan/CV/README.md

 #### Communication

 Communication was key during my time as an accountant, as I would meet clients from a broad spectrum of backgrounds and industries.
-From language barriers to varying levels of financial literacy, it was important not only to pick up these details when liasing with these clients, but also to convey them to colleagues to ensure we have covered all the bases.
+From language barriers to varying levels of financial literacy, it was important not only to pick up these details when liasing with these clients, but also to convey them to colleagues to ensure all the bases had been covered.

 ## Experience